Repurchase agreement: Due bill/hold in-custody repo / bilateral repo

 In a due bill repo, the collateral pledged by the (cash) borrower is not actually delivered to the cash lender.
 Rather, it is placed in an internal account ("held in custody") by the borrower, for the lender, throughout the duration of the trade.
 This has become less common as the repo market has grown, particularly owing to the creation of centralized counterparties.
 Due to the high risk to the cash lender, these are generally only transacted with large, financially stable institutions.

 Tri-party repo

 The distinguishing feature of a tri-party repo is that a custodian bank or international clearing organization, the tri-party agent, acts as an intermediary between the two parties to the repo.
 The tri-party agent is responsible for the administration of the transaction, including collateral allocation, marking to market, and substitution of collateral.
-In the US, the two principal tri-party agents are The Bank of New York Mellon and JP Morgan Chase, whilst in Europe the principal tri-party agents are Euroclear and Clearstream with SIX offering services in the Swiss market.
-The size of the US tri-party repo market peaked in 2008 before the worst effects of the crisis at approximately $2.8 trillion and by mid-2010 was about $1.6 trillion.
+In the US, the two principal tri-party agents are The Bank of New York Mellon and JP Morgan Chase, whilst in Europe the principal tri-party agents are Euroclear Bank and Clearstream Banking SA with SIX offering services in the Swiss market.
+The size of the US tri-party repo market peaked in 2008 before the worst effects of the 2008 financial crisis at approximately $2.8 trillion and by mid-2010 was about $1.6 trillion.